Tax Tips for Freelancers to Ease the Stress of Filing

 Now that you have a clearer idea of what you might owe and how you can reduce that figure, how do you go about keeping up with your tax payments?

 When you work for an employer, that employer will routinely set aside some of each paycheck and send it to the IRS on your behalf, so your only concern is filing your return once a year.
 As a freelancer, you’ll need to make these payments on your own.

 The IRS requires self-employed individuals to send quarterly estimated tax payments for both your self-employment tax and income tax.
 Depending on your overall income, this will probably balance out to around 25-35% of your net profits.
-Since this can represent a hefty chunk of change, it’s smart to put a little bit aside from each project or paycheck.
+That’s a hefty chunk of change, so it’s smart to put a little bit aside from each project or paycheck.
 Set up separate bank accounts and get in the habit of moving a third of each check into savings.

 If you overpay on your estimated taxes, you can get a tax refund after filing your return.
-If you underpay, you have to make up the difference and may be liable for some penalties depending on the situation.
-Payments are due in January, April, June, and September, and you can pay by mail or online through the IRS website.
+If you underpay, you have to make up the difference and may be liable for some penalties.
+Payments are due in January, April, June, and September.
+You can pay by mail or online through the IRS website.
 You can find the appropriate tax forms and lots of other valuable information at the IRS Self-Employed Tax Center website.

 Subscribe to Beyond Bylines to get media trends, journalist interviews, blogger profiles, and more sent right to your inbox.

 Tiana Gibbs is an Associate Customer Content Specialist with PR Newswire moonlighting as a freelance copywriter.
 When not writing for the web, she can be found trying (and sometimes failing) to build an urban homestead in the Land of Enchantment.